-In the first part of our series on data governance, we introduced the « rules » : definition, compliance and evolution.
-In this second part, we'll address the second pillar : the organization.
+In the first post of our series on data governance, we introduced the « rules » : definition, compliance and evolution.
+In this second post, we'll address the second pillar : the organization.

 The organization : definition of the roles and responsibilities of the different actors